-Bay Biosciences provides high quality, clinical grade, cryogenically preserved skeletal muscle biopsy tissue samples with matched K2EDTA plasmasera (serum) and peripheral blood mononuclear cells (PBMC) biofluid samples from Duchenne muscular dystrophy patients.
+Bay Biosciences provides skeletal muscle biopsy tissue samples with matched K2EDTA plasmasera (serum) and peripheral blood mononuclear cells (PBMC) biofluid samples from Duchenne muscular dystrophy patients.

-The K2EDTA plasma, sera (serum) and PBMC biofluid specimens are processed from Duchenne muscular dystrophy patient’s peripheral whole-blood using customized collection and processing protocols.
+Moreover, the plasma, serum and PBMCs are processed from Duchenne muscular dystrophy patient’s peripheral whole-blood using customized collection and processing protocols.

 Duchenne Muscular Dystrophy (DMD) Overview